 I’ve never been a fan of disciplinary action processes.
 You know, the process a manager or supervisor is supposed to go through with an employee who is doing something they shouldn’t or not doing something they should.
-It’s not that I don’t believe performance problems should be addressed; it’s just that I believe the point is not to discipline the person.
-You know, like giving your 3-year old a “timeout” because they won’t pick up their toys.
-Or grounding your teenager for a month because they stayed out past curfew.
+It’s not that I don’t believe we should address performance problems; it’s just that I think the point is not to discipline the person.
+You know, like giving your 3-year-old a “timeout” because they won’t pick up their toys.
+Or when you ground your teenager for a month because they stayed out past curfew.

-One of my responsibilities is to work with team members to ensure they understand what’s expected of them and that they are clear on their objectives.
-It’s also important that leadership is clear on acceptable behavior, and of course, unacceptable behavior.
+One of my responsibilities is to work with team members to ensure they understand expectations and are clear on objectives.
+It’s also important that leadership is clear on acceptable behavior and, of course, unacceptable behavior.
 A good Staff Policy Manual is a must in helping to get this accomplished.

-So, when a staff member’s behavior becomes problematic, it is the leader’s responsibility to point it out.
+So, when a staff member’s behavior becomes problematic, the leader must point it out.
 If the behavior continues to be a problem, the leader has to take action eventually.
-But the “action” should not be in the spirit of “discipline,” it should be in the spirit of “correction.”
+But the “action” should not be in the spirit of “discipline”; it should be in the spirit of “correction.”
 Hence the topic of this post.
 The objective of any “corrective action” process is to help a staff member understand that behavior has to change and help them make the change, with the point being to correct the issue and move on.
-As leaders, we’re not trying to “run the staff member off” we’re trying to keep them on the team and help them succeed.
+As leaders, we’re not trying to “run the staff member off”; we’re trying to keep them on the team and help them succeed.

 Therefore, the documented process (a subject for a future post) is called “Corrective Action.”
 It has specific steps that include meeting with the staff member periodically to discuss their performance and how it is improving or not.
-In many cases, certain consequences might need to be put into place to help them improve, but the objective is improvement, not discipline.
+In many cases, consequences might need to be implemented to help them improve, but the objective is improvement, not discipline.

-In my experience, Disciplinary Action processes by far outnumber Corrective Action processes.
+In my experience, Disciplinary Action processes far outnumber Corrective Action processes.